 National Origin, Immigration, & Refugee Status

-State and federal fair housing laws prohibit discrimination based on national origin, religion, and ancestry.
-The fair housing laws protect you regardless of your immigration status.
-It is unlawful for a landlord to treat you differently because of your immigration status, national origin, or religion.
-It is unlawful for a landlord to ask you questions about your immigration status because of how you look, talk or dress.
+State and federal fair housing laws prohibit discrimination based on national origin, religion, and ancestry (Indiana).
+Fair housing laws protect you regardless of your immigration or refugee status.
 Some landlords, owners, real estate agents, etc., might ask if you are in the country legally, ask to see your green card or visa, or ask for your social security number.
-If you think that you are being asked about your immigration status because of where you are from, call the FHCCI.
+If you think that you are being asked these questions because of where you are from, where you may be perceived to be from, or due to your religion, contact the FHCCI.

 Types of housing discrimination due to national origin may include: